Tierras De Los Andes Logo

 Where to eat in Cusco’s Main Square?

-The Plaza de Armas of Cusco is surrounded by different stores including restaurants, I leave you some of the restaurants you should visit if you are in Cusco:
+Cusco’s Main Square is surrounded by different businesses including restaurants.
+Here are some of the restaurants you should visit if you are in Cusco:

 • República del Pisco